onqtam/headjack/src/organizing_information.md

 machine-understandable knowledge representations
 subject-predicate-object triplets in the semantic web these are just like subject-verb-object of the human natural language - there's an equivalence

-being able to vote/react multiple times on a URI - with different scopes.
-Suppose you want to upvote a resource in one context but downvote it in another context - contextual reactions - within a domain !!! context could be application/tag/campaign

 sensemaking is about creating maps